 Winter has finally arrived.
 The days have gotten short and cold, while the nights are long and freezing!
 Soon enough Christmas will be here as well, which means it’s time to get ready for the winter holidays!
 Naturally, there are a lot of ways you may be getting prepared.
 Whether it’s baking Christmas cookies or building a snowman in your garden, there are hundreds of ways to get into a festive spirit!
 How about you decorate your home and garden with some fabulous decor?
 For example, you can add some outdoor Santa decorations to your front and backyard as well as your porch!
-Check out our 15 Santa decor ideas for outside for inspiration!
+Check out our 15 Santa sleigh and reindeer outdoor decorations for inspiration!

 1. A Few Lovely Ladders – Outdoor Santa Decorations

 Do you by any chance have an old and unused ladder lying around in your backyard shed?
 Or maybe you have some wooden pallets with which you can create a ladder!
-It’s time to turn your old ladder into a piece of decor for outside for winter!
+It’s time to turn your old ladder into Santa Claus yard decorations for winter!
 Firstly, coat the ladder in wintery coloured paint, this might be white, red or green!
 When the paint has dried, it’s time to add ornaments to the ladder, giving it that classic Christmas look.
 This may include a cut-out Santa or reindeer, some candy canes and even a “hohoho” sign.